mvonweis/esphome-chsc5816/README.md

 ### Touchscreen setup

-First, include the CHSC5816 component from this github repo.
+First, we include the CHSC5816 component from this github repo.

-Next, set up the internal I2C bus for the touch screen on pins 5 and 6, then the CHSC5816 chip on pins 8 and 9 (these pins are specific to the T-Encoder Pro).
-Touches trigger an interrupt, so there's no need to poll.
+Next, we set up the internal I2C bus for the touch screen on pins 5 and 6, then the CHSC5816 chip on pins 8 and 9.
+Touches trigger an interrupt on pin 9, so there's no need to poll.
+These pins are specific to the T-Encoder Pro.

-Finally, set up an `on_touch` trigger for information logging and a swipe-detecting `on_update` trigger that calls some scripts.
-If you're not interested in swipe detection, you should remove the second trigger, as we haven't tested how it interferes with the normal UI in LVGL.
+Finally, we set up an `on_touch` trigger for information logging and a swipe-detecting `on_update` trigger that calls some scripts.
+If you're not interested in swipe detection, you should remove the second trigger and the two final scripts, as we haven't tested how they interfere with the normal UI in LVGL.
+We've found that it's useful to have a "dead zone" of 20-30 pixels.
+The T-Encoder screen is 325 dpi, so 30 pixels is something like 2 mm.

 ```
 external_components: